El salvador Country Commercial Guide

 Using an Agent or Distributor

-Using an agent or distributor is a proven market entry strategy for El Salvador although conducting due diligence on your prospective partner is highly recommended before entering into any agreements.
-For most products and services, one agent for the country is sufficient as commercial activity is concentrated in San Salvador.
+Using an agent or distributor is a proven market entry strategy for El Salvador, although conducting due diligence on your prospective partner is highly recommended before entering into any agreements.
+For most products and services, one agent for the country is sufficient as commercial activity is concentrated in San Salvador, Santa Ana, and San Miguel.
 An exclusive territorial contract is recommended only when the business relationship has proven stable, professional, and profitable for both parties.
 U.S. companies must include CAFTA-DR provisions when drafting distributorship agreements with Salvadoran companies.
 The full text of CAFTA-DR Chapter 11 (Cross-Border Trade in Services) can be found on the following website: CAFTA-DR Chapter 11.

 U.S. companies should become familiar with Sections “B” and “C” of Chapter III, Title III of the Salvadoran Commercial Code, which regulates the agent and distributor relationship.
-According to Article 392, an agent, representative, or distributor is a natural or juridical person who, permanently and, with or without legal representation and through a contract, is appointed by a principal to establish a representation or distribution agency for a specific product or service in the country.
-The representation or distribution agency may be exclusive or not, as agreed upon by the parties.
+According to Article 392, an agent, representative, or distributor is a natural or juridical person who, permanently and with or without legal representation, is appointed by a principal to establish a representative or distribution agency for a particular product or service in the country through a contract.
+The representative or distribution agency may be exclusive or not, as agreed upon by the parties.
 The Commercial Code also specifies causes to terminate or modify the contract.
 These include failure to fulfill the contract, fraud by the agent, serious negligence, and a continued decrease in sales.
 A representative agent revealing confidential information is also grounds for termination.

 In El Salvador, as in other countries, finding the right partner or representative is key to success.
 For a nominal fee, the U.S. Commercial Service offers a range of services to help U.S. companies find potential partners, agents, or distributors.
-U.S. firms interested in these services contact the nearest U.S. Export Assistance Center (USEAC) or visit the Commercial Service San Salvador web page.
+U.S. firms interested in these services should contact the nearest U.S. Export Assistance Center (USEAC) or visit the U.S. Commercial Service San Salvador webpage.

 A local lawyer is critical in providing in-depth analyses of the legal requirements regarding contracts or agreements with local partners.
-A lawyer can also offer valuable insights to U.S. companies wishing to participate in government tenders.
+A lawyer can also offer valuable insights to U.S. companies interested in participating in government tenders.
 As the company’s legal representative, a lawyer can obtain bid documents.
 While the U.S. Commercial Service cannot recommend a specific law firm, it can provide a list of Business Service Providers in different areas who can assist companies.

 Establishing an Office